EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 Allows plotting the weights for candidate dipole mode peaks as a function of the frequency extracted inside the chunk in the CHUNK module.
 Can be useful for debugging purposes.
 The default value is 0, meaning that no plotting is produced.

 * ``threshold_search_radial_asef_integral``
 In the search for the proper chunk radial mode frequency in the CHUNK module, this parameter sets a lower limit threshold on the weight of the integral of the ASEF for the peak under inspection.
 This parameter is used to check whether the selected peak is not the adjacent quadrupole mode.
-If the weight of the given peak exceeds the fraction of weight imposed by this threshold, then the peak can be considered for further analysis as a candidate radial mode peak.
-The default value is 0.70.
+If the weight of the new peak under inspection exceeds the fraction of weight imposed by this threshold (with respect to the weight of the peak initially selected as a radial mode), then the peak can be considered for further analysis as a candidate radial mode peak.
+The default value is 0.90.

 * ``threshold_search_radial_asef_maximum``
 n the search for the proper chunk radial mode frequency in the CHUNK module, this parameter sets a lower limit threshold on the weight of the maximum of the ASEF for the peak under inspection.
 This parameter is used to check whether the selected peak is not the adjacent quadrupole mode.
-If the weight of the given peak exceeds the fraction of weight imposed by this threshold, then the peak can be considered for further analysis as a candidate radial peak.
-The default value is 0.45.
+If the weight of the new peak under inspection exceeds the fraction of weight imposed by this threshold (with respect to the weight of the peak initially selected as a radial mode), then the peak can be considered for further analysis as a candidate radial peak.
+The default value is 0.90.

 * ``previous_radial_range_fraction``
 The fraction of frequency range of the chunk that is used to locate the first (potential) frequency candidates of the same chunk.
 These frequencies are used to check whether a potential radial mode from the previous chunk is still present, so that it can be excluded from further analysis.
 This is used only for chunks having a mean frequency above :math:`\nu_\mathrm{max}`.
 The default value is 8.